 Any "restricted" securities under the meaning of Rule 144 of the Securities Act may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including exemptions contained in Rule 144.
-In general, under Rule 144 as currently in effect, if six months have elapsed since the date contained in Kute 144, in general, under Kute 144 as currently in ertect, if six monits nave etapleed since the date of acquisition of restricted shares from us or any of our affiliates, the holder of such restricted shares can sell such shares; provided that the number of shares sold by such person within any three-month period cannot exceed the greater of 1% of the total number of shares of our common equity then outstanding or the average weekly trading volume of our common equity on the NYSE during the four calendar weeks preceding the date on which notice of the sale is filed with the SEC.
+In general, under Rule 144 as currently in effect, if six months have elapsed since the date of acquisition of restricted shares from us or any of our affiliates, the holder of such restricted shares can sell use shares; provided that the number of shares sold by such person within any three-month period cannot exceed the greater of 1% of the total number of shares of our common equity then outstanding or the average weekly trading volume of our common equity on the NYSE during the four calendar weeks preceding the date on which notice of the sale is filed with the SEC.

 Sales under Rule 144 by our affiliates or persons selling shares on behalf of our affiliates also are subject to certain manner of sale provisions, notice requirements and the availability of current public information about us.

 Grants Under Our Equity Compensation Plan

-It is expected that, prior to the completion of the Separation, Orion will adopt an equity compensation plan, which will be described in subsequent amendments to this information statement
+It is expected that, prior to the completion of the Separation, Orion will adopt an equity compensation plan, which will be described in subsequent amendments to this information statement.